 a.
-Analysis of diurnally-averaged Hovmöller diagrams
+Analysis of diurnally averaged Hovmöller diagrams

-Warm season precipitation in the central United States tends to form at similar times of day and propagate over similar longitudes so that when diurnally averaged time-longitude (Hovmöller) diagrams of precipitation are constructed, coherent and propagating rainfall axes are observed (Carbone et al. 2002).
-These coherent axes, which are often composed of long-lived convective "episodes", suggest that an intrinsic predictability is associated with propagating rainfall systems over the central United States, so that predictability limits that have been suggested by past theoretical studies (e.g., Smagorinsky 1969, Lorenz 1969) may be longer than previously thought.
+Warm-season precipitation in the central United States tends to form at similar times of day and propagate over similar longitudes so that when diurnally averaged time-longitude (Hovmöller) diagrams of precipitation are constructed, coherent and propagating rainfall axes are observed (Carbone et al. 2002).
+These coherent axes, which are often composed of long-lived convective "episodes." suggest that an intrinsic predictability is associated with propagating rainfall systems over the central United States, so that predictability limits that have been suggested by past theoretical studies (e.g., Smagorinsky 1969; Lorenz 1969) may be longer than previously thought.
 However, partly because of shortcomings associated with CPs (e.g., Molinari and Dudek 1992; Kain and Fritsch 1998; Davis et al. 2003; Bukovsky et al. 2006), it is believed that numerical models will not be able to take advantage of this inherent predictability until CAR is utilized.
 Evidence from some preliminary studies comparing data from CAR and PCR simulations (e.g., Liu et al. 2006; Clark et al. 2007; Weisman et al. 2008) supports this idea.
-An ensemble of CAR members with a better depiction of the propagating rainfall axis over the central US than a PCR ensemble should have a considerable advantage because individual CAR members will be more likely to fall within the range of likely solutions if they have an accurate "model climatology", whereas many of the PCR solutions may be very unlikely to verify because of consistent biases in timing and location for propagating rainfall systems.
+An ensemble of CAR members with a better depiction of the propagating rainfall axis over the central United States than a PCR ensemble should have a considerable advantage because individual CAR members will be more likely to fall within the range of likely solutions if they have an accurate "model climatology," whereas many of the PCR solutions may be very unlikely to verify because of consistent biases in the timing and location for propagating rainfall systems.

-To examine whether differences in the diurnal cycle representation exist for the ensemble members in this study, 1-hrly diurnally averaged Hovmöller diagrams for all ensemble member forecasts and Stage IV observations are constructed following procedures described in Clark et al. (2007), with latitudinal averages (along constant longitude slabs) computed between 32 and 48°N latitude.
-The Hovmöller diagram for Stage IV observations (Fig. 3c) shows that coherent propagating rainfall axes exist even for the relatively small number of cases examined.
-A primary axis of observed rainfall begins around 2200 UTC (forecast hour 1) at about 102°W and ends around a few hours before model initialization (perhaps 1900 UTC) at 98°W and ends around 0900 UTC

-1500 UTC (forecast hour 18) at about 94°W longitude, while a weaker secondary rainfall axis begins

-(forecast hour 12) at about 90°W longitude.
-Note that both axes begin to repeat during the second diurnal cycle within the forecast period.
-Each of the 23 cases examined contributed to 0-15% of the rainfall within the primary axes, while one case contributed about 25% of the rainfall to the secondary axes and the remaining cases contributed 10% or less rainfall to the secondary axes (not shown).
+To examine whether differences in the diurnal cycle representation exist for the ensemble members in this study, 1-hourly diurnally averaged Hovmöller diagrams for all ensemble member forecasts and stage IV observations are constructed following procedures described in Clark et al. (2007), with latitudinal averages (along constant-longitude slabs) computed between 32° and 48°N latitude.
+The Hovmöller diagram for the stage IV observations (Fig. 3c) shows that coherent propagating rainfall axes exist even for the relatively small number of cases examined.
+A primary axis of observed rainfall begins around 2200 UTC (forecast hour 1) at about 102°W and ends around 1500 UTC (forecast hour 18) at about 94°W, while a weaker secondary rainfall axis begins a few hours before model initialization (perhaps 1900 UTC) at 98°W and ends around 0900 UTC (forecast hour 12) at about 90°W. Note that both axes begin to repeat during the second diurnal cycle within the forecast period.
+Each of the 23 cases examined contributed to 0%-15% of the rainfall within the primary axes, while one case contributed about 25% of the rainfall to the secondary axes and the remaining cases contributed 10% or less rainfall to the secondary axes (not shown).
 Thus, the primary rainfall axes are more representative of all 23 cases than the secondary axes.
-The primary rainfall axis is similar to that observed in studies examining longer time periods (e.g., Carbone et al. 2002; Tuttle et al. 2006), while the secondary axis has not been observed in the studies examining the longer time periods.
-However, Clark et al. (2007) did observe a secondary rainfall axis during Feb - Apr 2007 over the northern portion of the central US.
+The primary rainfall axis is similar to that observed in studies examining longer time periods (e.g., Carbone et al. 2002; Tuttle and Davis 2006), while the secondary axis has not been observed in the studies examining the longer time periods.
+However, Clark et al. (2007) did observe a secondary rainfall axis during February-April 2007 over the northern portion of the central United States.